Why is the Mona Lisa so expensive?

 In our day and age, the value of information, especially when it’s authentic, is obvious.
 Hence its collection and concentration in a safe, exclusive and trustworthy source is an essential step towards increasing its value and, in turn, the cost of the object related to it.
 The .ART project, based on a top-level domain, creates an opportunity for creating such unique sources of information.

-Domain names are containers for data, each with clear ownership, enabling smooth access of all users to the global information field.
+Domain names are time capsules for data, each with clear ownership, enabling smooth access of all users to the global information field.
 If a domain that belongs to the Louvre museum will be dedicated to the Mona Lisa painting, that website will become the source and container of absolutely all trustworthy information on the piece, the value of which is supported by the museum authority.

 The same mechanism will work with any data sources that belong to the owners and administrators of cultural objects and institutions.
-We will be able to create hundreds of thousands, and even millions of new containers, with the information in them constantly growing while retaining its trustworthiness.
+We will be able to create hundreds of thousands, and even millions of new time capsules, with the information in them constantly growing while retaining its trustworthiness.
 In turn, the value and cost of the object the information is dedicated to, will grow too.

 Also published on Medium.